Linux File Ownership #

 In this mode, file permissions are not represented as characters but a three-digit octal number.

-Number Permission Type Symbol 0 No Permission --- 1 Execute --x 2 Write -w- 3 Execute + Write -wx 4 Read r-- 5 Read + Execute r-x 6 Read + Write rw- 7 Read + Write + Execute rwx Symbolic mode
+Number Permission Type Symbol 0 No Permission --- 1 Execute --x 2 Write -w- 3 Execute + Write -wx 4 Read r-- 5 Read + Execute r-x 6 Read + Write rw- 7 Read + Write + Execute rwx .png)

 We can modify permissions of a specific owner.